-All secondary teachers are required to prepare weekly lesson plans to assist with planning for instruction.
-Lesson plans should be turned in on a scheduled basis according to the campus specific schedule and process.
+- 1. All secondary teachers are required to prepare weekly lesson plans to assist with planning for instruction. - 2.
+Lesson plans should be turned in on a scheduled basis according to the campus specific schedule and process to Forethought in Eduphoria.